 Now, with cluster visits, we are able to make allergy shots work to block your symptoms within half the time as usual.
 More importantly, we are often able to stop your allergy shots after three to five years and have the immunologic benefit continue thereafter.

 The beauty of being an American is having access to the freedoms that we have.
 Dr. Tankersley served our country as an Air Force allergist for 22 years so he especially knows the value of the freedoms we have in the United States.
 However, this sometimes means that things are less regulated in some areas.
 This is especially true of allergy as you don't have to be a board-certified allergist to practice allergy in the US.
 Anyone can open a "allergy clinic" and call themselves an allergist.
 Unfortunately, there are some providers in the US that continue to provide the same allergy shots they did 50 years ago.
 If you don't have to wait 30 minutes or if you're allowed to take allergy shots at home, it's possible you are on placebo shots.
 Both of these practices are not recommended by national practice parameters.
 Ask your allergist if the doses they use in your shots are the same doses recommended in the national practice parameters.
 If you had a headache as an adult, would you want 80 mg of Tylenol or two extra-strength Tylenol?
 An 80 mg dose would not be an effective dose.
 In the same way, there are dose ranges for allergy shots and low doses are not effective doses.
 The family practitioners, internists, pediatricians and ENT doctors who send their allergy patients to The Tankersley Clinic don't do their own allergy, because they want their patients to get the best allergy care from a board-certified allergist that follows national guidelines and always uses allergy shot doses in the effective range.
 We don't do placebo dose immunotherapy at The Tankersley Clinic.
-For every patient, every dose is the right dose, at the right time, and in the right location.
+For every patient, every dose is the right dose, at the right time, and in the right clinical setting with appropriate supervision.
+Patients deserve and expect nothing less.

 The bottom line is that we base our allergy shot contents on current scientific research.
 Those in the US who use placebo doses base their recipes on tradition; still practicing the same methods that were used 50 years ago.
 Study after study has shown that these obsolete techniques are no more effective than a placebo (sugar pill).